- Focus and Scope

 - Decline submission (Reject: Manuscript is flawed or not sufficiently novel)

-When all reviewers have submitted their reports, the Editor can make one of the following editorial recommendations: Publish Unaltered, Consider after Minor Changes, Consider after Major Changes, Reject.
+When all reviewers have submitted their reports, the Editor can make one of the following decisions: Publish Unaltered, Consider after Minor Changes, Consider after Major Changes, Reject.
 This decision is usually made within 30 days from submission date.

 If the Editor recommends "Consider after Minor Changes," the authors are notified to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
 The Editor reviews the revised manuscript after the minor changes have been made by the authors.
 Once the Editor is satisfied with the final manuscript, the manuscript can be accepted.
 Revised manuscript has to be submitted within two weeks.
 If you think you are unable to meet the deadline, please notify the Editorial Office.